sahilmalhotra0510/io/charts/charts.md

 [View documentation and functions](https://msrocka.github.io/useeio-widget-builds/apidoc/) generated using [TypeDoc](https://typedoc.org/).
 Learn about [USEEIO API Industry Data](../about/api/)

 The React widgets in the [io repo](https://github.com/modelearth/io/) originate from the EPA's [USEEIO-widgets repo](https://github.com/USEPA/useeio-widgets/).
-[The build folder](../build) is copied from USEEIO-widgets into the io repo to provide a static copy of the API's json files.
+Note: EPA downgraded reactjs from ^18.2.0 to ^17.0.2 to solve compability issue with MAC.
+(Jan 2024) [The build folder](../build) is copied from USEEIO-widgets into the io repo to provide a static copy of the API's json files.
 The io repo includes additional code for integrating widgets.